BUMETCS673/CS673A1F26P1/team.md

 I'm currently working on IoT security research with Professor Shengzhi Zhang.

 I'm looking forward to working with you all, let's have some fun!

+Yuchen:
+Hello, my name is Yuchen Xu and I am a graduate student majoring in Computer Science at Boston University.
+My academic background also includes business and healthcare management.
+I am interested in artificial intelligence and software development, and I look forward to learning more about software engineering and working with everyone in this class.